|

 This tactic probably makes some volleyball enthusiasts' hair stand –

-but why not to use it as an option - if the opposite
+but why not to use it as an option - if the opposite hitter is capable

-probably do not have the skills).
+have the skills).

-creative solutions to improve your game.
+find creative solutions to improve your game.

-Volleyball Skills – dropping one passer off?
+3) How to Improve Volleyball Skills - dropping one passer off?

-about using just two passers to pass the ball against some easier
+Example: What about using just two passers to pass the

-Older volleyball fans remember this method was in use before the
+Older volleyball fans remember this method was in use before the jump

-serves and jump floaters this method
+floaters this method

 cannot be used very often in international top volleyball.
 However